cilium/design-cfps/cilium/CFP-30984-dns-proxy-ha-v2.md

   * On a new connection from SDP, the agent will invoke `UpdatesDNSRules` to notify SDP of all L7 DNS policy rules.

 * SDP will not listen on the DNS proxy port until a connection is established with cilium agent and initial L7 DNS policy rules are received.
 Meanwhile, built-in DNS proxy will continue to serve requests.
 SDP relies on cilium agent for initial bootstrap.
 In future, we could make SDP retrieve initial policy information from other sources, but this is not in scope for this CFP.

+### Handling Upgrades

+Other than the streaming API from the agent, this CFP introduces a dependency on the ipcache bpf map which isn't a stable API exposed to components beyond the agent.
+Sufficent tests will be added to catch such datapath changes impacting SDP.
+In order to support a safe upgrade path, SDP would need to support reading from the current and future formats of the map (including possibly reading from an entire new map).